 Coordinates the acquisition of items of limited technical complexity, or those easily acquired.
 Consults acquisition policies to determine whether items are appropriate for purchase, copyright claim, exchange, gift, or other type of acquisition.
 Examines recommendations to identify processing and custodial requirements and to identify out-of-scope materials.

 Maintains liaison with recommending officers and subject specialists to coordinate acquisition of materials.
 Provides proper purchasing information and correct bibliographic identification to dealers, subscription agents, vendors, overseas offices, exchange partners, etc. Reviews and approves invoices for payment for all formats of material.

 Assists in preparing research guides and finding aids on specific topics of recognized client interest using standard search strategies.
 Assists senior librarians in revising or updating research materials.

-Identifies foreign and international print and electronic resources in a field of specialty to address user needs that are easily determined from interviews or written requests.
+Identifies international print and electronic resources in a field of specialty to address user needs that are easily determined from interviews or written requests.
 Provides reference and research services of limited technical complexity.
 Prepares and updates standard guides to specialized collections and resources.

 Performs various other duties as assigned.

 The position description number for this position is 012535.

 The salary range indicated reflects the locality pay adjustments for the Washington, D.C., Metropolitan area.